 He is an ardent fly fisher and enjoys family time with his sons, siblings and in-laws.

-Andrew D. "Andy" Dieck
+Andrew D. Dieck

 Licensed Funeral Director

 Andrew “Andy” Dieck grew up in Mountville.
 He is a 2002 graduate of Hempfield High School and a 2005 graduate of Pittsburgh Institute of Mortuary Science.
-Andy finished his college degree at Point Park University in Pittsburgh and currently resides in Mount Joy with his wife, Carolyn and their daughters Charlotte and Hannah.
+Andy finished his college degree at Point Park University in Pittsburgh and currently resides in Mount Joy with his wife, Carolyn and their daughters Charlotte, Hannah and Laney.
 Andy is a member of the Mount Joy Rotary Club and Mount Joy Sportsmen’s Association.
 He enjoys playing golf and watching Penn State Football.
 Andy has been a licensed funeral director since 2007 and joined the Sheetz Funeral Home in 2011.

-Charles A. "Chad" Habecker
+Charles A. Habecker

 Licensed Funeral Director